-St. Joseph of Harahan is completely dedicated to protecting our residents and staff, as well as keeping everyone informed of what is happening as this pandemic unfolds.
+St. Joseph of Harahan is completely dedicated to protecting our residents and staff.
 We are following guidance issued by Centers for Disease Control and Prevention (CDC) and Louisiana Department of Health (LDH).

 - Our employees have been and are continuously trained on proper handwashing and infection control procedures.
 We are checking staff temperatures upon arrival to the facility and at the beginning of each shift and they are screened for symptoms upon entry to the facility.
 Any employee exhibiting symptoms is immediately sent home and encouraged to seek medical attention.